-This will give you a great opportunity and excuse to take a break, as well as giving you some extra energy through the day.
+This will give you a great opportunity and excuse to take a break, as well as giving you some extra energy throughout the day.
 Namely, eating several small meals, or healthy snacks, per day, will distribute energy better as well.

 👉🏽 RELATED POST: How to Start Eating Healthy with a Busy Lifestyle Now

-Instead of having one huge meal at lunchtime that will just put you to sleep, it is better if you have several meals through the day, giving you small boosts every two hours or so.
+Instead of having one huge meal at lunchtime that will just put you to sleep, it is better if you have several meals throughout the day, giving you small boosts every two hours or so.

 Furthermore, research has shown that actually eating more than 3 times per day can help you lose weight, and keep you healthier.
 Among many other reasons, you will be less likely to overeat.
 Of course, do try to keep the snacks healthy.

 No, you will also notice that stretching will just help you feel much, much better.
 Namely, if you do it regularly, you can counterbalance any postural issues and pain that you may feel due to you sitting so much every day.